-The Student Handbook is coordinated by the Office of Student Affairs in collaboration with Academic Affairs and the Degree Programs and it is an official publication of HGSE.
-The Handbook is designed to provide you with useful information about the HGSE community and the University.
-It contains important sections on the policies and procedures that govern academic and student life, as well as the many resources and supports available to you, such as Access and Disability Services, Counseling and Mental Health Services, and many others.
-We urge you to familiarize yourself with this Handbook, as it will be a helpful resource to you during the academic year.
-It is your responsibility as an HGSE student to be aware of and compliant with all the regulations, policies, procedures, and deadlines.
+This Student Handbook is designed to provide you with information about HGSE and the University, including the policies and procedures that govern academic and student life, as well as the many resources and supports available to you, such as Access and Disability Services, Counseling and Mental Health Services, and many others.

+We urge you to familiarize yourself with this Handbook, as it will be a helpful resource to you during your time here.
+We also point out that it is your responsibility as an HGSE student to be aware of and compliant with all the policies, procedures, deadlines, and expectations detailed in the Student Handbook.